See our documentation page for audio here: https://cnu.libguides.com/media_help/audio

 You'll thank yourself for more footage when you get to editing your project.

 Use HANDLES - Record 3-5 extra seconds on either end of your shot (before and after the actual scene).
 This will help you to get clean cuts in your editing.
+It's best to have more than not enough and have to do a reshoot!

-Here are some helpful links to set up and choose the right shot
+Here are some helpful links to set up and choose the right shot:

 Where the subject is in your shot is matters.
 As a general rule, professionals recommend the "Rule of Thirds."